 International Transcript Authentication and Evaluation Service (ITAES)

 LSAC, in cooperation with the American Association of Collegiate Registrars and Admissions Officers (AACRAO), will authenticate and evaluate your academic records and related documentation.
 This includes transcripts/mark sheets, copies of degrees/diplomas, and degree and graduation certificates.
 Our evaluators will carefully review your documents and create a report designed to help the U.S. law schools better understand your credentials.

 Letters of Recommendation

 The LLM Credential Assembly Service includes a Letter of Recommendation (LOR) Service as a convenience for you, your recommenders, and participating law schools.
 From your LSAC account, you can list your recommenders, submit requests for letters to them, and assign recommendation letters to specific law schools according to their requirements.
-Only assigned LORs will be sent as part of your law school report to the law schools to which you apply.
+Only assigned LORs will be sent as part of your CAS Report to the law schools to which you apply.

 The LLM Credential Assembly Service also includes a report of your English Proficiency score as a convenience for you and participating law schools.
 Most law schools will ask applicants for whom English is not their native language to take a standardized test such as the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 It is your responsibility to identify which of the schools that interest you require this test.
 Each school sets its own standard for required minimal scores on the tests.
-LSAC will accept score reports for either TOEFL or IELTS exams and will include your scores in your law school report when we receive an official score report from the testing service.
+LSAC will accept score reports for either TOEFL or IELTS exams and will include your scores in your CAS Report when we receive an official score report from the testing service.